DonThompson/FradBot/README.md

 * CreateParticipant -- Sets the race of your bot.
 * CreateComputer -- Sets the race of your opponent.
+* StartGame -- Sets the map to use for this game.

 When ready, simply execute the compiled application.